andrew01144/Tasmota-SomfyRTS/README.md

   - It is implemented as a Tasmota Berry script.
 It is *not* a fork of Tasmota, so should be compatible with future versions of Tasmota.
   - It requires an ESP32 in order to provide the Berry scripting language.
   - It requires the -ir version of the tasmota32 binary in order to support IRsend's Raw format, because it uses Tasmota's IRsend command to generate the Somfy RTS protocol bit stream.
-  - It can probably be integrated into Tasmota's  [Shutters and Blinds](https://tasmota.github.io/docs/Blinds-and-Shutters/) functionality by following [these instructions](#integration-with-tasmota-shutters-and-blinds), but this will require a custom build of Tasmota to include both IR and Shutters.
+  - It can be integrated into Tasmota's [Shutters and Blinds](https://tasmota.github.io/docs/Blinds-and-Shutters/) functionality by following [these instructions](#integration-with-tasmota-shutters-and-blinds), but this will require a custom build of Tasmota to include both IR and Shutters.

 ## To demonstrate operation